-While the world was just waking up to the limitless possibilities (and pitfalls) of remote workforces and virtual teams, Yael Zofi was already consulting with some of the world’s largest global players to set up and establish best practices for their newly emerging global workforces.
-To handle her in-demand status and to better serve her growing list of clients, she founded AIM Strategies®, Applied Innovative Management®, a human capital consulting firm focused on connecting people’s management challenges with strategic business solutions.Thanks to her executive project management and HR background, as well as her own cross-cultural experiences, global business consultant Yael Zofi identified patterns and solutions to the common problems these companies were having with their new global virtual teams, common problems such as:
+While the world was just waking up to the limitless possibilities (and pitfalls) of remote teams, Yael Zofi was already consulting with some of the world’s largest global players to set up and establish best practices for their newly emerging global workforces.
+To handle her in-demand status and to better serve her growing list of clients, she founded AIM Strategies®, Applied Innovative Management®, a human capital consulting firm focused on connecting people’s management challenges with strategic business solutions.Thanks to her executive project management and HR background, as well as her own cross-cultural experiences, global business consultant Yael Zofi identified patterns and solutions to the common problems these companies were having with their global virtual teams, such as:

 - Working with people you don’t see